bhonick/osclip-knowledge-base-prototype/resources.md

 > **Prototype status:** This inventory was imported from the OSCLIP Project 1 resource-collection form.
 Section placement, descriptions, audiences, resource types, and access notes are provisional and require working-group review.

-Resources are grouped into browsing sections to make the inventory easier to scan.

 ## Practical Guidance, Policies, and Evaluation

 | Resource | Description | Intended audience | Resource type(s) | Access and notes |